shrewman/melody-mentor/README.md

 ## Key Features

-- [x] Playback of musical notation with sound
+- [ ] Playback of musical notation with sound
 - [ ] Analysis of user performance on musical instruments
 - [ ] Progress tracking
-- [ ] Personalized recommendations
+- [ ] Personalized recommendations of exercises

 ## Getting Started